gkoulouras/Nullomers-Assessor/README.md

 <b>Publication:</b>

 Manuscript submitted for publication.
-As soon as that article is accepted for publication we will update this field.
+As soon as the article is accepted for publication we will update this field.